mat-docs/mtap-docs/SignalR/README.md

 # ![logo](/Branding/branding.png) SignalR Service

-SignalR is a websocket push mechanism based live service that allows multiple clients to subscribe to various parameters for live data and get pushed data streams.
+SignalR is a service using websocket to push notifications about live data streams to subscribed clients.
 It is used by TAP DataExplorer UI.

 ### Versions
 - [**MTAP 2019.2 and after**](2019.2/README.md)<br>